By Mateusz Frączek | 25th January 2020

 As always, there are a few factors with the most important one being the unbanked and underbanked populations of Indonesia, Thailand, Vietnam, Malaysia or the Philippines.

-Referring to Google’s report, there are about 400 million adults in six major countries in Southeast Asia, with only 104m having access to modern financial services such as loans, mortgages, bank accounts etc. Ajit Raikar, co-founder and CEO at Validus Capital, a Singapore-based peer-to-peer lending fin-tech start-up, stated that “only 27 percent of the region’s 600 million inhabitants had a bank account in 2016, fin-tech start-ups can come in to fill gaps and accelerate financial inclusion in the region.”
-Additionally, a rapidly growing population and middle – income class combined with growing internet access and smartphone penetration further contributes to the emergence of highly valued fin-tech start-ups too.
+Referring to Google’s report, there are about 400m adults in six major countries in Southeast Asia, with only 104m having access to modern financial services such as loans, mortgages, bank accounts etc. Ajit Raikar, co-founder and CEO at Validus Capital, a Singapore-based fin-tech start-up, stated that “only 27 percent of the region’s 600 million inhabitants had a bank account in 2016, fin-tech start-ups can come in to fill gaps and accelerate financial inclusion in the region.”
+Additionally, a rapidly growing population and middle income class, combined with growing internet access and smartphone penetration, further contributes to the emergence of highly valued fin-tech start-ups too.

 It is worth noticing that unlike many governments in developed countries, ASEAN economy watchdogs keep up with the pace of change very effectively.
 To unify its e–payment landscape and centralise the whole online payment system, in 2018 Singapore’s government introduced a national QR code standard and deployed an electronic payment service provider called NETS.
 In Malaysia and the Philippines regulatory frameworks were established to safeguard reliable, efficient, accountable and safe online financial operations.

 However, there is one huge obstacle that this growing Southeast Asian industry must tackle if it wishes to prosper, at least at the same rate as the last couple of years, namely the quality of the available workforce.
-“94% of Fin-tech companies surveyed by recruitment services firm Michael Page are concerned that Singapore is facing an acute fin-tech talent shortage” with similar situations persisting in other neighbouring countries.
+According to the Financial Times, “94% of Fin-tech companies surveyed by recruitment services firm Michael Page are concerned that Singapore is facing an acute fin-tech talent shortage” with similar situations persisting in other neighbouring countries.